 Let's take an example of three fashion influencers:

 - Jane has 20K Instagram followers, gets about 500 likes per photo and has an average of 1,000 people look at her Instagram stories.
 She gets about 25,000 pageviews to her blog a month.
 She writes about fashion – what she wears, sale alerts, beauty reviews, the occasional DIY.
-She has about 4 sponsored Instagram posts per month and one sponsored blog post.
+She has 4 sponsored Instagram posts per month and one sponsored blog post.
 She makes about $15,000/year before taxes and expenses.

 - Julie has 20K Instagram followers, gets about 200 likes per photo and has an average of 500 people look at her Instagram stories.
 She gets about 8,000 pageviews to her blog a month.
 She too writes about fashion – what she wears, sale alerts, beauty reviews, and the occasional recipe.
-She has around 16 sponsored Instagram posts and 1-2 sponsored blog posts a month.
+She has 16 sponsored Instagram posts and 1-2 sponsored blog posts a month.
 She makes about $95,000/year before taxes and expenses.

 - Jenny has 20K Instagram followers, gets about 1,000 likes per photo and has an average of 3,000 people look at her Instagram stories.
 She gets about 200,000 pageviews to her blog a month.
 Like Jane and Julie, she writes about the same topics of fashion.
 However, she every week has a post about what to buy on Amazon, every week shares a collage of must-buys under $50, has a daily newsletter, weekly newsletter, and monthly newsletter and a private Facebook group where members pay $3/month to be a part.
 She has 1-2 sponsored Instagram posts and 3-5 sponsored blog posts per month.
 Jenny makes about $350,000/year before taxes and expenses.

 My point with these three is revenue streams, site traffic, and engagement can dramatically affect your income.
-A blogger may be doing few sponsored posts, but getting a higher rate than your peers because of their engagement or traffic.
+A blogger may be doing few sponsored posts, but getting a higher rate than her peers because of their engagement or traffic.
 A blogger may focus on Instagram and do several low-rate sponsored posts finding that is easy and lucrative.
 Another blogger may not do much with Instagram and focus on their blog and newsletter audience.
 Therefore, it's really hard to tell how much money a blogger is making just by number of followers or number of sponsored posts.

 Vote with your wallet, and your fingers.
 If you like an influencer, like their content.
 Engage.
 Leave comments.
 Share it.
 Click on their links.
 Tell your friends.
 Companies are becoming much better about recognizing fake followers and engagement.
 They would far rather see real people interested than just that influencer’s friends.
 And also, engagement is super motivating to an influencer.
 They realize they’re not sharing to a vacuum, and they get to better understand you and create the content you want.